Tichitt, Mauritanie موريتانيا - Things to Do in Tichitt

 Explore the Historic Old Town

-Visit Ancient Mosques and Religious Sites
+Visit Ancient Libraries and Manuscripts

 Desert Excursions and Camel Trekking